johnmathews/johnmathews.github.io.old/content/articles/corporate.md

 Having made arrangements to leave London, it seems like a reasonable time to reflect on my time here.

-London is a tough city to live in — its big enough that a sub 1-hour commute is considered good, and its super expensive.
+London is a tough city to live in — it's big enough that a sub 1-hour commute is considered good, and it's super expensive.
 My stay in London has been defined by my quest to complete my graduate scheme and qualify as an accountant.

 When I first arrived I had no idea what London or working in a corporate would be like.
 I was coming from academia, and my motivation for moving to finance could be summed up in two points: